VRUX-CO/VRDesignLab/Readme.md

 #### Runs on Cardboard, DK2, GearVR.

-Inspired by Google's [Cardboard Design Lab](https://play.google.com/store/apps/details?id=com.google.vr.cardboard.apps.designlab&hl=en target="_blank") Android app.
+Inspired by Google's <a href="https://play.google.com/store/apps/details?id=com.google.vr.cardboard.apps.designlab&hl=en" target="_blank">Cardboard Design Lab</a> Android app.
 This app was designed to be extensible.
 It's simple to add additional labs and hook them up to the main menu.

 This is a VR community owned project.
 [No License](http://choosealicense.com/no-license/).

 Send us your pull requests!

-<a href="http://example.com" target="_blank">cl</a>

 #### How to add a VR Lab